Introduction

 This is the big one.
 RAG retrieves text and the AI generates text.
 Neither step can actually do math.

 If someone asks “What was our total revenue last quarter?” and your documents have the monthly numbers ($100K in January, $120K in February, $115K in March), the AI has to add those up itself.
 And AI models are surprisingly bad at arithmetic, especially with larger numbers or multi-step calculations.
+It might guess, or confidently give the wrong number.

 Summarizing large amounts of data